-The Department of Art and Art History offers programs leading to the Bachelor of Arts and the Bachelor of Fine Arts degrees, with courses in art education, art history, drawing, painting, photography, printmaking, and sculpture.
+The Department of Art and Art History offers programs leading to the Bachelor of Arts and the Bachelor of Fine Arts degrees, with courses in foundations, art history, drawing, painting, photography, printmaking, and sculpture.
 The B.A. degree is designed for students who wish to combine a liberal education with specific studies in art.
 The B.F.A. degree is designed for students who want to pursue a more intense professional studio program.
-The department also offers a minor in art history and B.F.A. degrees that allow students to receive a certificate in graphic design or interior design after completing a series of courses at Sinclair Community College.
+The department also offers minors in art history and studio art and B.F.A. degrees that allow students to receive a certificate in graphic design or interior design after completing a series of courses at Sinclair Community College.

 Because self-expression and self-learning are the ultimate goals of the program, students are largely responsible for determining the options that best meet their individual needs and interests.
-Candidates for a degree in art may prepare for graduate study, careers in teaching, or the professional practice of art.
+Candidates for a degree in art may prepare for graduate study, careers in teaching, museum and gallery curation, commercial arts, or the professional practice of art.

 In the studio area, studies begin with introductory courses in drawing, 2D and 3D Foundations and Photography.
 These courses are designed for the beginning artist and guide the student's development in the visual arts.
 The program helps students expand and express their knowledge and grow in self-expression by exploring the processes and language that are basic to all visual arts.
 Rather than follow a system of independent courses in a given medium or discipline, students investigate issues and ideas in a variety of visual modes.